Omar-Abdelazeem/IWS-Modelling-Methods/README.md

 ## Reprouducing-Figures-Tables:
 This folder contains notebooks that reproduce Figures 2, 4, and 5 as well as Table S-5
 To be able to run these notebooks and reproduce the figures, first run each method file for both supply durations.
-These files will automatically generate files for the results.
+To facilitate this tedious task, use the Quick_Start.py script.
+Quick_Start.py runs all of the 48 input files in our study automatically, producing all the files and data required to reproduce the figures using the scripts in this directory
+The script uses the iws_modelling package and thus to use it either install the package to your working environment using pip, use the source distribution we provided in the IWSModelling directory, or import it from its directory using the appropriate path.

 The following is a description of the folder's content:

 **Figure2.ipynb** reproduces Figure 2 - mean satisfction ratio using EPANET methods -of the main text by default.
 It can also create its corresponding supplementary figures S-4 and S-5 by following the instructions in the notebook.
 It can also be repurposed to create similar figures using any "_Means.csv" file.